CEO and Superintendent

 MTh (Oxon), DD (Hon)

-Since his appointment to Wesley Mission in 2006 he has built a strong reputation as a public advocate on such issues as homelessness, household debt and financial stress and the care of the mentally ill and vulnerable.
+Since his appointment to Wesley Mission in 2006 Keith Garner has built a strong reputation as a public advocate on such issues as homelessness, household debt and financial stress, in addition to the care of the mentally ill and vulnerable.
 He is a strong media contributor whose informed comments on social issues are sought regularly.

 In 2008 he participated in the Strengthening Communities, Supporting Families and Social Inclusion stream at the Australian Government’s 2020 Summit in Canberra.
 He has given evidence and made numerous submissions to government inquiries on issues ranging from suicide prevention to finance industry reform.

-Best known as an inspiring and gifted preacher, Mr Garner has preached throughout the world—in Africa, Iceland, across Europe, the United States of America, the Far East, Burma and India.
+Best known as an inspiring and gifted preacher, Keith has preached throughout the world.
 He has a vision for Christian church agencies and mission using leadership and organisational skills alongside an ability to delegate.
-His interests include travel, community involvement and sport.

 Before moving to Australia to take up his current role in 2006, Keith had more than 25 years ministry experience, including the leadership of some of Britain’s largest Methodist churches and sat on numerous councils and boards.
 Keith was awarded a Member of the Order of Australia (AM) in the 2015 Queen’s Birthday honours for significant service to the community and being an advocate for people who are homeless and socially disadvantaged.

-Keith’s formation training was at Wesley College Bristol and he later completed his Master of Theology through the Oxford University in 1995 and was given an Honorary Doctorate by the Evangelical Bible Seminary in Yangon for his work throughout the world in supporting poorer communities.
-He is a former Chaplain to the Bolton Wanderers Football Club.
+Keith’s formation training was at Wesley College Bristol and he later completed his Master of Theology through the University of Oxford.
+He was awarded an Honorary Doctorate by the Evangelical Bible Seminary in Yangon for work throughout the world in supporting poorer communities.

 Keith is married to Carol and they became Australian citizens in 2008.